TheOdinProject/javascript-exercises/17_flatten/README.md

 # Exercise 17 - flatten

-Write a function that takes in an array and an optional depth argument which defaults to `Infinity` if not specified.
+Write a function that takes in an array of positive integers and an optional depth argument which defaults to `Infinity` if not specified.

 The function returns a new array with all sub-array elements concatenated into it recursively up to the specified depth.

 ```javascript